BirdeeHub/ExampleKotlinPluginLoader/README.md

 A plugin loader example program in kotlin.

-This exists because its a fairly standalone example created while making another program.
+This exists because its a fairly standalone example created while making part of another program.

 I then built a quick mockup test for it to upload it, in case someone finds it useful